 The NLRL staff are available to provide assistance in reserving and locating resources.
 Appointments may be made with faculty members for assistance with procedures and the use of equipment.

-All activities in the NLRL must be scheduled.
-Only faculty members can record activities on the schedule.
-The Skills lab schedule is kept on the board by the login computer.
-The Computer Lab schedule is on the table inside of the computer lab.
-The schedule is set up on a first come, first served basis, so schedule early.
+To schedule the skills lab for recordings you must go to bookings.com.
 Students must log in and out of the NLRL each time they use it.
-The log-in computer is located to the left of the front door.
-The instructors will be sent a notice of what students fail to keep their appointments.
+The log in computer is to the left of the lab front door.
+The instructors will be sent a notice of which students fail to keep their appointments.